hashicorp/terraform-provider-aws/website/docs/r/lex_intent.html.markdown

 }
 ```

-Using `terraform import`, import Intents using their name.
+Using `terraform import`, import intents using their name.
 For example:

 ```console
 % terraform import aws_lex_intent.order_flowers_intent OrderFlowers